PoomSmart/CAHighFPS/README.md

 ### Preferred Framerate Range

 Introduced in [iOS 15](https://developer.apple.com/documentation/quartzcore/cadisplaylink/3875343-preferredframeraterange?language=objc), this is now their main way of dictating the effective FPS.
-As we want to ensure the maximum FPS, the `maximum` and `preferred` properties of `CAFrameRateRange` can just be `120`.
-The devices that support up to 60 FPS will only go up to 60 FPS.
+As we want to ensure the maximum FPS, all properties of `CAFrameRateRange` can just be `0` (no restrictions in FPS).

+### CADevicePrefers60HzAPT

+Also introduced in iOS 15 but this is a private C++ flag, in my educated guess, it is set to true if device type is one of the iPhone 13 models.
+Its function is as its name suggests - limiting refresh rate to 60Hz.
+There is a bug in iOS < 15.4 bug where these devices can only go up to 60 FPS in non-Apple apps.
+I do not know the exact characteristic of this bug but figured if the device is not considered to be locked at 60Hz in the first place, such bug should not exist.

 ## Part 2: CAMetalLayer